 - PS.
 Be sure to save the pan drippings to make the orzo.

 - In a large pot boil 3 quarts of water.

-- While water is coming to a boil, place pan that lamb was cooked in on the stove top on medium heat.
+- While water is coming to a boil, place the pan that lamb was cooked in on the stovetop on medium heat.
 Add wine and stir to deglaze the pan.
-Turn off flame when pan is completely deglazed.
+Turn off flame when the pan is completely deglazed.

 - Add orzo and cook for about 5 minutes.
 Pasta will not quite be done all the way through.
-Drain water from pasta leaving some water in the pot.
+Drain water from the pasta leaving some water in the pot.
 Do not use a colander.
 You want to keep some of the starchy water in the pot.
-Put pot back on stove on medium high heat and add tomato paste and pan dripping wine mixture.
+Put the pot back on stove on medium-high heat and add tomato paste and pan dripping wine mixture.
 Stir constantly until pasta is done all the way through.
 The sauce should be gravy thick.

 Green Beans Ingredients:

 - 4 14.5 oz Cans of green beans (fresh or frozen may also be used.
 I use my own canned green beans so feel free to use what suits your taste)

 - 2 14.5 oz.
 Can fire roasted diced tomatoes

 - If tomatoes are in season you may fire roast your own on the grill

 - 8-10 Cloves of Garlic (peeled and whole)